gabrielizalo/Must-Have/Wordpress/README.md

 ### Performance

 * [**instant.page**](https://instant.page/):
-  _(Not necessary if using WP Rocket)_: Make your site’s pages instant in 1 minute and improve your conversion rate by 1%.
+  _(Not necessary if using WP Rocket)_ Make your site’s pages instant in 1 minute and improve your conversion rate by 1%.
 Add this `Snippet` to WordPress using [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.

   ```